 Complete transparency of allocation of money to ministries and municipalities must be achieved immediately.
 It must also be clear what they spend it on.
 The results should be published online in Arabic and English.
 Corruption has thrived in the dark and will be progressively minimized by the light.
-The CBL is not solely to blame for the current state of affairs; it is a result of
+The CBL is not solely to blame for the current state of affairs; it is a result of the Gadhafian legacy.
+However, without the CBL's buy-in this plan cannot be implemented.

-- 6. Complete an audit of Libya's semisovereign economic institutions.
-Make the resulting document of "who has what and where" public for all Libyans. - 7.
-Achieve buy-in from the Libyan people about what a "fair and just" Libyan economy would look like by conducing social media and telephone polls, culminating in a national conference on the topic. - 8.
-Undertake subsidy reform, currency devaluation, then flotation.
+6. Complete an audit of Libya's semisovereign economic institutions.
+Make the resulting document of "who has what and where" public for all Libyans.

+7. Achieve buy-in from the Libyan people about what a "fair and just" Libyan economy would look like by conducing social media and telephone polls, culminating in a national conference on the topic.

+8. Undertake subsidy reform, currency devaluation, then flotation.
 The plans should first be promulgated and then implemented.

-- 9. The laws governing Libya's semisovereign institutions should be re-written by the IFC and then implemented by those very institutions in concert with relevant government authorities. - 10.
-New technocrats especially young people and women should be chosen via a meritocratic process and installed within the reformed institutions.
+9. The laws governing Libya's semisovereign institutions should be re-written by the IFC and then implemented by those very institutions in concert with relevant government authorities.

+10. New technocrats - especially young people and women - should be chosen via a meritocratic process and installed within the reformed institutions.
 They should receive ongoing training and communication from the IFC as they reshape the Libyan economy.